How to screen tenants

 Income ratio applies per person

 In a share house each tenant pays their portion of rent.
-Apply the 35% rent-to-income rule to each person's individual rent contribution, not the total rent.
+Apply the 35% guideline to each person's individual rent contribution, not the total rent.
 A tenant paying $250 per week needs to earn at least around $715 per week gross to sit comfortably under the threshold.

 Ask about shared living experience